Travel guide

 Local operators (Telkomsel, XL, Indosat) vs eSIM

-Buying a local SIM at Denpasar or Jakarta airport means registering your passport (mandatory in Indonesia), waiting for the chip to be configured, and sometimes haggling over the tourist price.
-It's not difficult, but it eats up your first moments of the trip just when you're tired from traveling.
+Buying a local SIM at Denpasar or Jakarta airport involves registering your passport (mandatory in Indonesia), waiting for the chip to be configured, and sometimes haggling over tourist prices.
+It's not difficult, but it eats up the first part of your trip right when you arrive tired.

 • Local SIM: good price for very long stays, but requires in-person registration and wasting time upon arrival.

-• Travel eSIM: you install it from home, with no airport formalities and with English support if something goes wrong.
+• Travel eSIM: you install it from home, with no airport procedures and with English support if something goes wrong.

-For most travelers staying between one and three weeks, the eSIM wins for convenience and predictable pricing.
+For most travelers staying between one and three weeks, an eSIM wins for convenience and predictable pricing.
+If you're still weighing whether to carry a physical international chip or switch to an eSIM, we compare the two options in depth in international chip vs eSIM.

 How to activate your eSIM upon landing

-Activating the eSIM is straightforward if you prepare it carefully.
-The golden rule: install the profile at home, using your home Wi-Fi, but don't activate it until you arrive in Indonesia (or do it with the airport Wi-Fi).
+Activating your eSIM is simple if you prepare smartly.
+The golden rule: install the profile in the UK, using your home Wi-Fi, but don't activate it until you arrive in Indonesia (or do it with airport Wi-Fi).
 This way, the day counter doesn't start prematurely.

 1. Purchase your plan and receive the QR code by email within minutes.